ctroein89/troein.dev/baby.md

 However, a heavy stroller will have more inertia, and therefore be a more comfortable ride.
 The suspension seems to work better when the stroller has more mass.

-We started with a 17lb travel stroller, which worked great for carrying it up and down the stairs in our our walk-up apartment.
+We started with a 17lb travel stroller, which worked great for carrying it up and down the stairs in our walk-up apartment.
 But when we went outside of our immediate area, it became very clear that the stroller's suspension as insufficient for the state the of the sidewalks we were walking over.
 And when we moved to an elevator building, we mostly stopped using the lightweight stroller.

 ### Folding mechanism
 One-handed, three-part folding is amazing.
 Being able to hold your child with 1 hand, and fold the stroller with another, is great.
 But to make that truely work, you need the stroller to fold into thirds, so that the stroller handle is still in the air (ie, you don't have to bend to the ground to complete the fold).